Alzheimer’s Care Service

-When it becomes necessary to consider home care, a property and asset assessment is conducted.
+When it becomes necessary to consider home care, a needs and financial assessment may be conducted.
 Home care fees and responsible parties are determined based on the results of the assessment.
 You can find more information on this in the Paying for Care section of our Elderly Care Guide.

 Resources for Alzheimer’s Care

 As a family member of an Alzheimer’s patient, you can find many trusted sources of information on this topic.
 A good place to start is the Alzheimer’s Association.
 Other great resources include:

 The Alzheimer’s Society offers an excellent guide for caring for patients during the early, middle, and late stages of the disorder.
 It is a detailed guide explaining what caregivers can expect from each of the three stages of Alzheimer’s.